Academic Handbook Student Welfare Policies and Procedures

 4. Degree apprenticeship programmes (from 2023-24)

-2. For postgraduate research programmes please refer to AQF11 External Examining and End Point Assessment.
+2. For postgraduate research programmes please refer to AQF17 Research Programmes of Study.

 3. This Policy should be used when a student’s capacity to participate as a student is a cause for concern.
 This concern may arise from a wide range of circumstances, including (but not limited to) the student’s behaviour and/or engagement with their studies.
 Students may be referred to this policy from other University policies including, but not limited to: